uggedal/going/README.md

 * Add support for `uid` and `gid`.
 * Possibly add support for `chdir`.
 * Possibly add support for `chroot`.
+* Possibly create backoff algorithm for quarantined children in stead of quarantining them a constant time.
+* Possibly use higher resolution timers for childrens uptime with `clock_gettime(CLOCK_MONOTONIC)`.

 ### 2.0.0